samartzidis/magicstick.io/README.md

 ## Disclaimer

 MagicStick.io was professionally developed with love and attention to detail, following software engineering best practices.
 There is no 100% guarantee however that it will work for your particular setup neither I accept responsibility for anything going wrong to your equipment (including explosions, earthquakes and floods) or to you directly or indirectly through its use.
 By accepting to use the device and related software you also accept full responsibility for all of the above.
-Obviously if you get a MagicStick.io device from eBay it is returnable and refundable based on the associated eBay policy.
+Obviously if you get a MagicStick.io device from Etsy it is returnable and refundable based on the associated Etsy policy.